The number of languages with maximum state complexity: Introduction

 The function $+$ on $\mathbb Z/5\mathbb Z$ may seem rather complicated as functions on that set go.
-On the other hand, $f(x,y,z)=x+y+z$ mod 5 is less so, in that we can decompose it as $(x+y)+z$, so that after seeing $x$ and $y$, we need not remember the pair $(x,y)$ but only their sum.
+On the other hand, $f(x,y,z)=x+y+z$ mod 5 is less so, in that we can decompose it as $(x+y)+z$, so that after seeing $x$ and $y$, we need not remember the pair $(x,y)$, but only their sum.
 Out of the $5^{5^3}$ ternary functions on a 5-element set, at most $5^{2\cdot 5^2}$ can be decomposed as $(x*_1y)*_2 z$ for some binary functions $*_1$, $*_2$.
-In Section \ref{sec:main} we make precise a sense in which such are not the most complicated ternary functions.
-We do this by extending a result of C\^ampeanu and Ho \cite{MR2167778} to functions taking values in a set of size larger than two.

-Rising to an implicit challenge posed by C\^ampeanu and Ho, we give a formula for the number of maximally complex languages in Section \ref{subsec}.
+This idea of the state complexity of functions has been applied in bioinformatics \cite{PolErs19}.
+In \Cref{sec:main} we make precise a sense in which such functions are not the most complex ternary functions.
+We do this by extending a result of C\^ampeanu and Ho~\cite{MR2167778} to functions taking values in a set of size larger than two.
+Rising to an implicit challenge posed by C\^ampeanu and Ho, we give a formula for the number of maximally complex languages.

-A motivation from finance will be felt in Sections \ref{sec:monotone} and \ref{sec:early}.
-The complexity of financial securities came into focus with the 2008 financial crisis.
-While Arora et al.~\cite{Arora:2011:CCI:1941487.1941511} obtained NP-hardness results for the pricing of a security, here we look at the automatic complexity associated with executing a given trading strategy.
-The possibility of exercising early leads to a less complex option in our sense, as is easy to see.
-Thus we shall restrict attention to options which are European insofar as they can only be exercised at the final time $n$.